ufora/ufora/doc/source/tutorials/intro.rst

 Introduction to pyfora
 ======================

-:mod:`pyfora` sends your Python code to a local or remote cluster, where it is compiled and can be automatically run in parallel on many machines.
+pyfora sends your Python code to a local or remote cluster, where it is compiled and can be automatically run in parallel on many machines.
-With :mod:`pyfora` you can run distributed computations on a cluster without having to modify your code.
+With pyfora you can run distributed computations on a cluster without having to modify your code.
 You can speed up your computations by running them on hundreds of CPU cores, and you can operate on datasets many times larger than the RAM of a single machine.